Tirthankara: Iconography and Art

 A tīrthaṅkara is represented either in the lotus position (Padmasana) or in the meditation Khadgasana (Kayotsarga) posture.
 The latter, which is similar to the military standing at attention, is a difficult posture to hold for long and is preferred by Jains because it minimizes the amount of the body in contact with the earth, and thus the risk to sentient creatures living in or on it.
 If seated, they are usually depicted seated with their legs crossed in front, the toes of one foot resting upon the knee of the other leg, and the right hand lying over the left in the lap.

-Tirthankara images have no distinctive facial features, clothing, or (mostly) hairstyles, and are differentiated based on the symbol or emblem (Lanchhana) belonging to each tirthanakara except Parshvanatha.
+Tirthaṅkara images have no distinctive facial features, clothing, or (mostly) hairstyles, and are differentiated based on the symbol or emblem (Lanchhana) belonging to each tirthaṅkara except Parshvanatha.
 Statues of Parshvanatha have a snake crown.
-The first Tirthankara, Rishabha, is identifiable by the locks of hair falling on his shoulders.
+The first Tirthaṅkara, Rishabha, is identifiable by the locks of hair falling on his shoulders.
 Sometimes Suparshvanath is shown with a small snake-hood.
 The symbols are marked in the centre or the corner of the statue's pedestal.
 The Jain sects Digambara and Śvetāmbara have different depictions of idols.
 Digambara images are naked without any ornamentation, whereas Śvetāmbara ones are clothed and decorated with temporary ornaments.
 The images are often marked with Srivatsa on the chest and Tilaka on the forehead.
 Srivatsa is one of the ashtamangala (auspicious symbols), which sometimes resembles fleur-de-lis, an endless knot, a flower, or a diamond-shaped symbol.

-The bodies of tirthankara statues are exceptionally consistent throughout over 2,000 years of the historical record.
+The bodies of tirthaṅkara statues are exceptionally consistent throughout over 2,000 years of the historical record.
 The bodies are rather slight, with very wide shoulders and a narrow waist.
 Even more than is usual in Indian sculpture, the depiction takes relatively little interest in accurate depiction of musculature and bones but is interested in modeling outer surfaces as broad swelling forms.
 The ears are extremely elongated, alluding to the heavy earrings the figures wore in their early lives before they took the path to enlightenment, when most were wealthy, if not royal.

-Sculptures with four heads are not uncommon in early sculpture, but unlike the comparable Hindu images, these represent four different tirthanakaras, not four aspects of the same deity.
-Multiple extra arms are avoided in tirthanakara images, though their attendants or guardians may have them.
+Sculptures with four heads are not uncommon in early sculpture, but unlike the comparable Hindu images, these represent four different tirthaṅkaras, not four aspects of the same deity.
+Multiple extra arms are avoided in tirthaṅkara images, though their attendants or guardians may have them.